Fast Feed Business

 A person scanning a QR Code on a phone

-The transition to online shopping has motivated many retailers to look for creative ways to generate sales, connect with shoppers and distinguish their stores.
-If you’re looking for a way to add a tech-y online dimension to your in-store shopping experience, QR codes are an effective and flexible way to bring your marketing strategies to life.
+The proliferation of online shopping has motivated many retailers to look for creative ways to generate sales, connect with shoppers and distinguish their stores.
+If you’re looking for a way to add an online dimension to your in-store shopping experience, creating and sharing QR codes is relatively easy and inexpensive.
+QR codes are also a simple and effective way to connect your offline and online marketing strategies.

 What is a QR code?

-Invented all the way back in 1994 for use in automotive manufacturing, QR codes took a long and gradual path to popularity.
-Because you can link QR codes to any website, you can use them for a variety of different purposes and marketing goals.
+Invented in 1994 for use in automotive manufacturing, QR codes took a long and gradual path to popularity.
+QR codes gained great popularity in the early 2020s as a way to share information in a “touch-free” manner.

 How to create QR codes on product packaging